hargup/contractx/notes.md

 * There is mutual aim for a contract, the contract needs to be interpreted in its aim.

-* Contract is a cooperative act, the duties needs to be carried out in good faith.
+* Contract is a cooperative act, the parties needs to act in good faith.
+For every promise there is an implicit promise that the parties will not hinder each in performing their obligations.

 ## Twin Tower Case

-When buying an insurance there is usually a lower limit of the claim you can ask for and an upper limit and the limits are defined "per occurance" of some incident.
+When buying an insurance there is usually a lower and upper limit of the claim you can ask for, these limits are defined "per occurance" of some incident.
 In 9/11 two planes had hit the twin towers with difference of 18 minutes.
 Would that be considered one occurance or two occurances.
-The "owner" of the building had multiple insurance policies, in some word "occurance" was defined and in others it wasn't.
-In the cases where it wasn't defined the word "occurance" was open to interpretation.
+The "owner" of the building had multiple insurance policies, in some insurance contracts word "occurance" was defined and in others it wasn't.
+In the cases where it wasn't defined the word "occurance" was open to interpretation and various set of juries gave different judgements.

 ## Fried Frozen Foods

-THere was a settlement where one party (investor) had an option to get $7500 * (x - $7) where x is the price of a share on a particular date.
+There was a settlement between (hypothetical) Fried Frozen Foods and it investors.
+The settlement was the investor will get 7500 * (x - 7) USD where x is the price of a share of Fried Frozen Foods on a particular date.

-Before the date, the company did a reverse stock split, where they combined multiple stocks to make a bigger stock.
-Now the value of a single stock was large $20, so the investor claimed their settlement for 13*7500 dollars.
+Before the date, the company did a reverse stock split, where they combined multiple shares to make a bigger share, in this case it was 4 shares combined to make 1 share.
+So the price of shares went from 9 dollar to 36 dollars so the investor claimed their settlement for (36-7)*7500 = 217500 dollars.
+The company refused.
+The investors claimed that the formula was very clear cut and explicitly mentioned in the contract, the company argued that the reverse stock split is only a paper change, hence they should be compensated on the share value where the reverse stock split didn't happen, i.e., 9 dollars per share, that is only (9-7)*7500 = 15000 dollars.

-The court interpreted in the terms that the point of such a contract was for the investor to participate in the growth of the company, stock reverse split is only a paper change so that doesn't entitle you to anything.
+The court said that the point of giving settlements through this formula was to encourage the investor to participate in the growth of the company, hence humongous inflation in settlement though paper changes such as stock reverse split shouldn't be allowed and the settlement should take place considering the price as 9 dollars per share.

 ## Painter Example

-The contract between a builder and painter is that she will get 2$ per square foot.
-Now you have a wall with windows and doors, you can interpret it in such a way that builder only pays per square feet of paint, but custom is that the amount of calculated by multiplying length and breadth, she uses less paint but she has to be more careful in painting around the openings so it is a reasonable compromise.
+Suppose the contract between a builder and painter is that she will get 2$ per square foot.
+Now need to get a wall with windows and doors painted, you can interpret "2$ per squre feet" as 2$ per square feet of paint ,i.e., considering area of wall minus the area of doors and windows.
+Though painting a wall with doors and windows is also more difficult because you have to be extra careful without painting around these opening.
+Hence, the custom is that the amount is calculated by multiplying length and breadth of the wall, which sort of compensates her extra effort with saving on paint.

-So the context is important in determining what do the words 2 dollar per square feet mean.
+So unless the contract is very precise what does "2 dollar per square feet" means, the terms will be interpreted in the context of the customs of the trade.

-## New York Example

-The parties needs to act in good faith.
-For every promise there is an implicit promise that the parties will not hinder each in performing their obligations.

-## Mistake, Frustration and Interpretation

-In all the examples we talked about in the mistakes section, the mistakes is dependent on what was the purpose of the contract and hence it is also an question of interpretation.

-## Practical Lessons

-* If you think the other party might want to interpret a particular word in their benefit, define it in the contract, though don't try to be too clever.

 ## Unit Test: Short Answer